-Your eyes and your mind are the windows to your heart which is the centre of your inspiration and creativity in art.
+Your eyes and your mind are the windows to your heart, which is the centre of your inspiration and creativity in art.
 You can block access to your heart by keeping your windows closed.
-Or you can choose to open them widely, so you can see the light.
+Or you can choose to open them widely, so you can see the light that comes from within.

 “It is only with the heart that one can see rightly; what is essential is invisible to the eye.”
 (Antoine de Saint-Exupéry, The Little Prince)

 We’re sometimes too close to see the possibilities in front of us.
 Because we’re blinded by our nearsightedness.
 Or we’re manipulated to see things differently from their true nature.
 The original meaning of things or their wide spectrum of meanings is often covered or hidden away.
 Furthermore, how we see is mediated by culture, which influences, changes, or alienates the original meaning of the things we look at.

 "Of course, I've been too close to see!
 The answer's right in front of me."
 (Jack Skellington, The Nightmare Before Christmas)